 The auditorium in Aula Medica, in Stockholm, seats 1,000 people.
 Photo: Ulf Sirborn

-From the world’s first twisting skyscraper to a melting ice hotel, a land art installation in a micronation and a UNESCO World Heritage cemetery – not to mention the world’s largest spherical building.
+From the world’s first twisting skyscraper to a UNESCO World Heritage cemetery and the world’s largest spherical building – browse through some landmarks of Swedish architecture.

 #1: The old and the new